Constraining Axion-Like Particle mediated Dark Matter with Observational Constraints: A Statistical and Machine Learning Approach: Abstract

 \section{Abstract}

 We present a comprehensive investigation into the phenomenological consequences of axion-like particle (ALP) mediated dark matter (DM) on the structure of neutron stars (NSs).
 Our analysis is grounded in a well-established relativistic mean-field framework, featuring non-linear mesonic self-interactions constrained by nuclear physics data and modern astrophysical observations.
 We systematically explore the DM parameter space, spanning DM particle masses $m_\chi \in [0, 1000] ~\mathrm{GeV}$ and DM fermi momenta $q_f \in [0, 0.06]~\mathrm{GeV}$, by generating a vast ensemble of over 30,000 equations of state (EoSs).
 This analysis is carried out using two representative hadronic EoSs, a stiff one (EoS1) and a soft one (EoS18), with the explicit inclusion of the crustal EoS to properly account for the low-density regime of NSs.
 Employing a multi-tiered statistical filtering scheme, combining voting, likelihood, and kernel density estimation scores, we apply stringent constraints from a suite of multi-messenger observations, including radio and X-ray pulsars, GW170817, and low-mass compact object HESS J1731-347, revealing that models satisfying the PSR~J0614$-$3329 radius bound inherently comply with the HESS constraints, positioning ALP-mediated DM as a viable candidate for explaining low-mass compact objects while still supporting $2\,M_\odot$ NSs.
-For the stiff EoS, we obtain a lower bound of $m_\chi \gtrsim 43,\mathrm{GeV}$, with score-weighted posteriors favoring $q_f = 0.034^{+0.020}{-0.012}$ and a broad allowed DM mass range $m\chi \in [101, 949],\mathrm{GeV}$ (median $\sim 466,\mathrm{GeV}$).
+For the stiff EoS, we obtain a lower bound of $m_\chi \gtrsim 43,\mathrm{GeV}$, with score-weighted posteriors favoring $q_f = 0.034^{+0.020}_{-0.012}$ and a broad allowed DM mass range $m\chi \in [101, 949],\mathrm{GeV}$ (median $\sim 466,\mathrm{GeV}$).
 In contrast, the soft EoS yields no strict lower bound on $m_\chi$, although scenarios with simultaneously large $m_\chi$ and $q_f$ are strongly disfavored.
-We developed a high-precision supervised regression model using AutoGluon to infer DM parameters from NS observables, achieving $R^2 > 0.998$.
-Feature importance analysis indicates that the DM mass $m_\chi$ is mainly constrained by structural indicators such as the radius ratio $R_{1.6}/R_{1.4}$, whereas the DM fraction $q_f$ is primarily determined by the tidal deformability $\Lambda_{1.4}$.
+We developed a high-precision supervised interpolation model using \texttt{AutoGluon} to infer DM parameters from reconstructed NS mass--radius curves, achieving $R^2 > 0.998$.
+Feature-importance analysis indicates that the DM mass $m_\chi$ is mainly constrained by global shape indicators such as the radius ratio $R_{1.6}/R_{1.4}$, whereas the Fermi momentum $q_f$ is primarily determined by the tidal deformability $\Lambda_{1.4}$.